 Self-compassion is a healthy way of relating to ourselves.
 Self-compassion involves being warm and understanding toward ourselves when we suffer, fail or feel inadequate, rather than ignoring our pain or being too self-critical.

 This study aims to understand whether or not Autistic adults’ capacity to be self-compassionate and ability to regulate emotions impact their mental health and psychological wellbeing.

 Is developing self-compassion relevant and important for Autistic individuals to improve mental health?

-Autistic adults, adults who identify as Autistic and non-autistic adults will complete a 15-minute online survey.
-They will be invited to be interviewed by phone or video call about their experiences around self-compassion.
-Participants can choose to complete the survey only and not be interviewed.
+A 15-minute online survey was completed by 153 Autistic adults (63% female, 27% male, 10% other gender) and 93 non-Autistic adults (82% females, 18% males).
+They were invited to be interviewed by phone or video call about their experiences around self-compassion.
+Participants could choose to complete the survey only and not be interviewed.